navidrome/website/content/en/docs/usage/admin/cli.md

 navidrome artwork status
 ```

-Reports the artwork queue by kind and priority, the distribution of sources currently in use, how
+Shows the queue by kind and priority, how many items use each source, how many items have no image,
-many items resolved to no image, and whether the artwork configuration changed since the library was
+and whether artwork settings changed since the last full reprocess.
-last resolved.

-The `Absent` block splits items with no image into two columns. `NO IMAGE` means every candidate was
+The `Absent` block splits items with no image in two. `NO IMAGE` counts items where every candidate
-asked and none had an image. `FAILED` means Navidrome gave up after its retries ran out, for example
+answered and none had an image. `FAILED` counts items where Navidrome ran out of retries, for example
 because a provider kept timing out.
-Those are the items most likely to resolve on another try.
+Those are the best candidates for another try.
+Navidrome retries
-Navidrome never retries either group on its own; use `artwork reprocess --source absent` for both, or
+neither group by itself. `artwork reprocess --source absent` retries both, and `--source failed`
-`--source failed` for just the ones that gave up.
+retries only the ones that gave up.

 ```
 Absent (resolved, no image found)